Skip to content

 Why are we focusing on Children’s Services?

-There are a wide range of interventions and services to help families deal with challenging situations they’re facing.
+There is a wide range of interventions and services to help families deal with the challenging situations they’re facing.
 This involves addressing critical issues such as parental conflict, domestic abuse, and broader safeguarding concerns.
 Our goal is to build knowledge about the most effective ways to support families, carers and young people within the children’s services system.

 The system we’re focusing on is the children’s social care system which is responsible for safeguarding and promoting the welfare of children and young people who may be at risk of abuse, neglect, or exploitation.
 It encompasses a range of interventions, assistance and services aimed at ensuring that children grow up in safe, stable, and nurturing environments where their needs are met, and their rights are protected.
 These include: